trealla-prolog/trealla-OLDv1/README.md

 Persistence			##EXPERIMENTAL##
 ===========

+Declaring something dynamic with the *persist* directive:

+	:- persist :predindicator

-Declaring something dynamic with the *persist* directive causes that clause to be saved to a per-module database on update (assert/retract).
+causes that clause to be saved to a per-module database on update (asserta/assertz/retract).
+Maybe this should be an option to *dynamic/2*?

 Concurrency          ##EXPERIMENTAL##